Kesslerjx/titano-calculators/README.md

-# titano-daily-profit-calculator
+# titano-calculators

-Determine how much profit you can take every day based on your starting balance including slippage.
+Determine how much you would have collected and what would be left in your wallet after selling a portion of the earnings on a reoccurring schedule.